Latin Archbishopric of Corinth

-The Latin Archbishopric of Corinth is a titular see of the Roman Catholic Church.
-It dates to 1210, when a Catholic archbishop was installed on the Orthodox Metropolis of Corinth, in southern Greece, in the aftermath of the Fourth Crusade.
+The Latin Archbishopric of Corinth is a titular see of the Latin Church.
+It dates to 1210, when a Catholic archbishop was installed on the Orthodox Metropolis of Corinth, in Southern Greece, in the aftermath of the Fourth Crusade.
 Since the Byzantine reconquest in the early 15th century, and except for a brief period of Venetian rule in 1688–1715, it has been awarded as a titular see.
 It has been vacant since 2005.